Blend Varieties and Characteristics :

 25% Tonto Tall Fescue

 Turf-type tall fescue is becoming a popular turfgrass for homes and industrial sites.
 Turf-types are more coarse than bluegrass, though not as thick as traditional tall fescue commonly used as pasture grasses.
 The fescue is a bunch type grass, as opposed to the rhizomatic growth of bluegrass.
-Newer cultivars have the same rich green color as bluegrass.
+Newer cultivars have even deeper, richer green colors than bluegrass.

-Tall fescue is more drought-resistant than many other lawn kinds of grass such as bluegrass or perennial ryegrass because roots penetrate deeper into the soil.
+Tall fescue is more drought-resistant than many other lawn kinds of grass such as bluegrass or perennial ryegrass due to it’s deep penetrating roots.

 Tall fescues are also more disease resistant and wear tolerant, making them ideal for heavy foot traffic areas and athletic fields.
 Like bluegrass, they are considered a cool-season grass, remaining green for eight to nine months out of the year.